lammps/lammps/doc/src/Howto_rheo.rst

 the underlying fluid interactions (although particle shifting is turned off) and does not modify special bond settings of particles.

-While these two options are not expected to be appropriate for every multiphase system, either framework can be modified to create more suitable models (e.g. by changing the criteria for creating/deleting a bond or altering force calculations).
+While these two options are not expected to be appropriate for every system, either framework can be modified to create more suitable models (e.g. by changing the criteria for creating/deleting a bond or altering force calculations).